Do the Dance

 "Do the Dance" is a song recorded by South Korean girl group Illit for their third extended play Bomb.
 It was released as the EP's lead single by Belift Lab on June 16, 2025.

 Background and release

 On May 19, 2025, Belift Lab announced that Illit would be releasing their third extended play Bomb on June 16.
 On May 22, "Do the Dance" was announced as the lead single upon the tracklist reveal, and the highlight medley video previewing the song was released later the same day.
 A snippet video for the song was released on May 24.
 On June 13 and 15, music video teasers for the song were released.
 The song was released alongside its music video and the extended play on June 16.
 The remixes version was released on June 27.
+On September 1, the Japanese version of the song was released as part of Illit's first Japanese maxi single "Toki Yo Tomare".

 Composition

 "Do the Dance" was written and produced by "Hitman" Bang, Frants, Fig Tape, Shinkung and Dyvahh, with Moa "Cazzi Opeia" Carlebecker (Sunshine), Ellen Berg (Sunshine), Tomoyuki Asakawa, Jang Jeong-won (Jamfactory), Miah (153/Joombas), Bay (153/Joombas), Kim Kiwi, Yunah, Maryjane (Lalala Studio), 4 Seasons (Lee Aeng-du, Kim Chae-ah, and Lee Eun-hwa) (153/Joombas) and Huh Yunjin participating in the writing.
 It is described as a Eurodance song, having "a romantic and dream-like string theme" that samples part of the soundtrack (優雅なる脱走, Yūganaru dassō) from the 1989 Japanese anime film The Five Star Stories, giving it a classical musical atmosphere.
 It also features "addictive hooks and beats", with whimsical, spell-like lyrics that enhance Illit's unique charm.